tylerburdsall/lazy-cartesian-product/README.md

 * `entry_at` - Generates the *nth* combination at entry `index`
 * `generate_samples` - Generates a random (distinct, evenly spread out) subset of possible combinations of size `sample_size`
 * `compute_max_size` - Computes the maximum amount of possible combinations
-* `generate_random_indices` - Given the desired sample size and the maximum size, this function will return a `vector` containing an evenly-distributed list of indices throughout the range given.
+* `generate_random_indices` - Given the desired sample size and the maximum size, this function will return a `set` containing an evenly-distributed list of indices throughout the range given.

 If you use the `boost` library, all of the above functions will instead be prepended with `boost_` (see more in **Example Usage**).